cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 environments.

 This section discusses some considerations in creating CBOR-based protocols.
-With a single exception, it is advisory only and explicitly excludes any language from RFC 2119 other than words that could be interpreted as "MAY" in the sense of RFC 2119.
+With few exceptions, it is advisory only and explicitly excludes any language from RFC 2119 other than words that could be interpreted as "MAY" in the sense of RFC 2119.
+The exceptions aim at facilitating interoperability of CBOR-based protocols while making use of a wide variety of both generic and application-specific encoders and decoders.

 ## CBOR in Streaming Applications